 Fall funding will support six seasonal Park rangers for education support.

-Relocation of Visitor Center to Apgar Transit Center: Cost to be determined
+Relocation of Visitor Center to Apgar Transit Center

 The building that houses the current Apgar Visitor Center was a private residence that was acquired and converted to an information center in the early 1970s.
 Although it may have been adequate in meeting visitor demands at that time, it has outlived its usefulness and functionality.
 The Apgar Visitor Center now serves over 2,000 visitors per day during the peak operating season.
 At 800 square feet, the floor space is minimal with limited space for exhibits, sales areas, storage, and visitor capacity.
 Restroom facilities are inadequate in meeting visitor demand.
 Parking is extremely limited and competitive in the village of Apgar and the area becomes highly congested on a regular basis, resulting in negative visitor experiences and significant safety issues.
 Due to inadequate parking and high visitation, visitors are often unable to access the visitor center to gain valuable resource information, trip planning material, and safety and stewardship messages.
 There are minimal climate control features in the building to mitigate heat in the summers resulting in potential health issues to visitors and staff.